Why Your Stem Cells?

-At LRMC, we use your own naturally occurring, adult adipose-derived, mesenchymal stem cells.
-These remarkable cells are able to differentiate into a variety of cell types, including bone, cartilage, muscle and fat cells, that can promote healing and reduce pain and inflammation.
+At LRMC, we use your own naturally occurring, adipose-derived stem cells.
+These remarkable cells are able to differentiate into a variety of cell types, including bone, cartilage, muscle and fat cells.
+They can promote healing and reduce pain and inflammation.

 Realizing the potential to accelerate healing

 In a single three-hour session, our physicians can collect and deploy your Adipose stem cells to affected areas in your body.
 We use a nearly pain-free collection of stem cells from your own natural fatty deposits.

 Adult adipose stem cells from naturally occurring fatty deposits are abundant in quantities up to 2,500 times those found in bone marrow.
 The abundance of these stem cells allows for multiple treatments on the same day — something impossible with bone marrow extraction.
 Our procedure requires only local anesthesia and, in most cases, recovery is almost immediate.

 As we learn more about the workings of stem cells and increase our ability to apply medical breakthroughs, we are realizing the remarkable therapeutic potential stem cells can have to help the body heal itself.
 Adult stem cells have been used for a variety of medical treatments to repair and regenerate acute and chronically damaged tissues — from joint and muscle injuries to cardiac and pulmonary conditions to autoimmune disorders.